 This exercise, of course, leaves out the different qualities of the atmosphere in the morning, compared to the usually more stirred-up and turbid air yielding the evening’s colors.
 It also leaves out the different temperatures of morning and evening; the daytime expansion and evening contraction of everything from sunlit rocks to storm systems; the opening and turning of some flowers and leaves toward the sun; the way so many birds, especially in the spring of the year, rousingly greet the sunrise with singing, and settle down in the evening; and the different meanings, for humans, of embarking upon a day’s work and resting after the day’s achievements.

-I have gestured above toward some of the ways in which our meanings are given to us from the world that is actually there.
-The more we attend to this, the more we come to realize that the entire mental and affective content of our lives derives from contents of the world.
-In fact, as the philologist Owen Barfield has shown, virtually all our language, with which we describe and think about our lives, originates with the world.
-This is true even of our dominant immaterial language of abstraction:
+I have gestured above toward some of the ways in which our meanings are given to us from a world that is actually there.
+The more we attend to this, the more we come to realize that the entire mental and affective content of our lives derives from expressive contents of the world.
+In fact, as the philologist Owen Barfield has shown, even the language with which we describe and think about our inner lives of thought and feeling originates with what we now consider the “outer” world.
+This is true even of our dominant language of abstraction:

 To what, precisely, does each one of them refer — the tens of thousands of abstract nouns which daily fill the columns of our newspapers, the debating chambers of our legislatures, the consulting rooms of our psychiatrists?
 Progress, tendency, culture, democracy, liberality, inhibition, motivation, responsibility — there was a time when each of them, either itself or its progenitor in another tongue, was a vehicle referring to the concrete world of sensuous experience with a tenor [immaterial meaning] of some sort peeping, or breathing, or bursting through (Barfield 1977, p.
 38).

-The world, in other words, is an outer appearance expressing an interior reality.
-Ralph Waldo Emerson was pointing to a similar truth when he wrote in 1836:
+The manifest world, in other words, is an outer appearance capable of expressing an interior reality (a reality completely hidden and irrelevant to Laplace’s calculating demon).
+Ralph Waldo Emerson was pointing to this truth when he wrote in 1836:

-What I said above about particular experiences of nature is actually true of every experience, whether beautiful or ugly, arousing or serene, puzzling or routine, mysterious and sublime or boring.
+What I have said above about particular experiences of nature is actually true of every experience, whether beautiful or ugly, arousing or serene, puzzling or routine, mysterious and sublime or bland and boring.
 It’s true whether we are encountering mountains, canyons, or caves, waves on the beach or a storm at sea, a cloudy or clear sky, a rainy, snowy, or sunny day.
-It’s just that, for the past several centuries, we have learned to hardly notice the world itself — which is to say, its qualitative presentation of itself.
+It’s just that, for the past several centuries, we have learned to be heedless of the real world — which is to say, heedless of its qualitative presentation of itself.
 After all, isn’t it really just a collection of qualityless particles?
+We hardly ask ourselves, “Why should we untruthfully deny qualities where we find them — especially given the fact that, without them, we would have no world from which to abstract our scientifically preferred quantities?”

 Sometimes it takes a poet to awaken us to the qualities of things.
 Take, for example, this from Wordsworth, as he begins his poem, “Resolution and Independence”: